Free · no signup · buyer-ready estimate

 How does the YouTube sponsorship calculator work?

-Paste a channel and pick a sponsorship format.
-We fetch public channel and recent video metrics, detect niche from channel content, estimate expected views, apply sponsorship CPM benchmarks, then explain the range with confidence notes and an AI buying brief.
+Paste a channel handle or URL and pick a sponsorship format.
+We fetch public channel metadata and recent video metrics, classify niche from titles and descriptions, estimate expected views from that sample, apply format-specific CPM benchmarks, and return a planning range with confidence notes plus an AI buying brief.

 Is this the creator's actual rate?

-No. This is a planning range based on public data, not the creator's private rate card.
-Ask the creator for 30-day average views, audience geography, retention, and past sponsor results before committing budget.
+No. This is a planning range from public data, not the creator's private rate card or their last closed deal.
+Before you commit budget, ask for 30-day average views, audience geography, retention on sponsor segments, and results from past brand campaigns.

 Why do you use recent views instead of subscribers?

-Brands usually pay for expected delivery, not subscriber count.
-Recent public views are a better proxy for how many people a sponsored placement may reach.
+Brands pay for expected delivery, not subscriber count.
+A channel with a million subs and 20k views per upload should be priced like 20k views.
+Recent public view counts are a better proxy for how many people a sponsored placement may reach.

 What sponsorship format should I choose?

-A 60-90 second integrated mention is the default because most YouTube sponsorship benchmarks are based on that format.
-Dedicated videos cost more, while description links and pinned comments are usually lightweight add-ons.
+A 60–90 second integrated mention is the default because most YouTube sponsorship benchmarks assume that format.
+Dedicated sponsor videos cost more.
+Description links and pinned comments are usually lightweight add-ons, not the main buy.

 Why is the estimate a range?

-YouTube sponsorship pricing varies by niche, audience quality, format, usage rights, exclusivity, and creator demand.
-A range is more honest than a fake exact number.
+Pricing swings on niche, audience quality, format, usage rights, exclusivity, and how booked the creator is.
+A range is more honest than a fake exact number — and the buying brief explains what would push you toward the low or high end.

 Can I use this for YouTube Shorts?

-Yes, but Shorts are priced differently from long-form integrations.
-The tool separates Shorts-like videos where possible and shows a dedicated Shorts estimate.
+Yes.
+Shorts are priced on a different curve from long-form integrations.
+The tool separates Shorts-like uploads where it can and shows a dedicated Shorts estimate alongside long-form numbers.

 Can I screen many channels with the API?

 This page is for manual checks with fair-use limits.
-For creator screening at scale, use the Social Fetch YouTube channel and channel videos APIs from your code.
+For creator screening at scale, use the YouTube channel and channel videos APIs for pricing math, then /v1/youtube/videos/transcript on the uploads you want to scan for sponsor reads.
+Branch on data.lookupStatus — not HTTP status alone.